22 Myths About World War II That Just Aren't True

 The so-called "death match" between the ad-hoc Ukrainian team Start FC and German occupier team Flakelf did take place.
 But the players weren't executed en masse afterwards, and no research has found proof that any German official told the Ukrainians to lose or die, as many historical accounts of the time claim.

 What's probable is that several of the players, all of whom were on a work detail, were shot as a reprisal for a resistance act.
-Those players are immortalized in a statue outside the stadium of Dynamo Kiev, the most popular soccer team in Ukraine.
+Those players are immortalized in a statue outside the stadium of Dynamo Kyiv, the most popular soccer team in Ukraine.